statamic/v2-docs/content/collections/docs/yaml.md

 ## So, what exactly _is_ YAML? {#what-is-yaml}

 YAML stands for "YAML Ain't Markup Language".
 A classic example of the [recursive acronym][recursive-acronym].
-Originally it stood for "Yet Another Markup Language" but semantically-oriented people quickly shut that down, denoting the fact that nothing was being marked up, but rather data was being structured.
+Originally it stood for "Yet Another Markup Language" but semantically-oriented people quickly shut that down, noting the fact that nothing was being marked up, but rather data was being structured.
 So on that fateful day (which was a Wednesday), YAML became self-referential. `</tangent>`.

 YAML complies with the JSON spec, making it easy to interchange it with nearly any native data format.
 It consists of key and value pairs delimited by a colon+space.
 Always a colon followed by a space.
 Did you get that?